timohuennebeck/2mrw-demo/README.md

 2. Open [http://localhost:3000](http://localhost:3000) in Your browser to view the project.

 Remember to keep Your API KEYS and sensitive information secure and never commit them to version control.

+## Miscellaneous

+Have filled out all locale variables inside the .env.local file for local development.
+These can be found inside the .env.local.example file.

+## Important Information

+CurrentlY, the project sends out a PreOrderConfirmationEmail once the user signs up!!

+In order to send an order confirmation email upon signing up, You'll need to navigate to the `api/webhooks/stripe/route.ts` file and comment out the `sendPreOrderEmail` axios call and comment in the `sendOrderConfirmationEmail` call.